CAA Requirements for South African Drone Pilots

 Tip: SACAA DronePort

-RequiredFull licence document, clearly showing your name, licence number, and expiry date.
+RequiredFull certificate document, clearly showing your name, certificate number, and expiry date.
 Must be valid and not expired.

 RPAS Operator Certificate (ROC)